robottwo/gsh/README.md

 Please expect bugs, incomplete features and breaking changes.

-That said, if you can try it out and provide feedback, that would be very helpful in making gsh more useful.
+That said, if you can try it out and provide feedback, that would help make gsh more useful!

 ## Main Features